Monsanto Roundup Lawsuit Signed Cases

 After we’re contacted, the potential client is screened to ensure quality and our Intake Team walks the prospect through the intake process.
 We can perform a range of services for you, from just signing your retainer and HIPPA releases to sending out a medical investigator to review the case with your client to help strengthen their case.

 FORLAWFIRMSONLY LIMITS THE NUMBER OF LAW FIRMS WE WORK WITH SO IT’S CRITICAL FOR YOU TO CONTACT US FOR AVAILABILITY OF ROUNDUP SIGNED CLIENTS.

-We are very responsive and offer small intro orders for mass tort leads without contracts.
+When it comes to Roundup lawsuits, our mass tort marketing and lead generation team is very responsive and offers only small intro orders for mass tort leads without contracts.
 ForLawFirmsOnly wants you to work with us because of the quality of our Roundup signed clients, not due to a contractual obligation.